 There are a variety of reporting resources available to the school community and to students to report bullying incidents.
 Students can speak with a school counselor, a teacher or staff member, or an administrator.
 Incident Report Forms are available on the school’s website at:

-When should you ask to confer with the Headmaster?
+When should you ask to confer with the Principal?

-Ask for a conference with the Headmaster when:
+Ask for a conference with the Principal when: